wpumacay/RoboND-Rover-Project/README.md

     By using the explained perception and decision steps, the rover could successfully navigate the environment, get a worldmap with the requested accuracy, and pick some rocks that it might run into.

     As explained, the approach I followed was to follow the perception pipeline and get some information of navigable terrain and direction to rock samples.
-Then, the decision step, implemented as a FSM with PID controllers for speed and steer control, made the rover follow a set cruise speed while navigating and collect rock samples that it might find in its field of view.
+Then, the decision step, implemented as a FSM with a PID controllers for speed control, made the rover follow a set cruise speed while navigating and collect rock samples that it might find in its field of view.

     To collect the rock samples I just used the direction to a sample given by the perception step, and made the rover follow that direction.
 It worked quite well, but there was a part I'm trying to fix that is to slow down as you go there.